Ohio Historical Society: $29.9M Revenue, $32.0M Expenses

 - 2023

 At $29.9M in 2023 revenue, Ohio Historical Society sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Ohio Historical Society carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $898,090 against $29.9M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Ohio Historical Society sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 How Ohio Historical Society Compares

-Ohio Historical Society directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 65/100 is 4 points below the Arts, Culture & Humanities category average.
-The organization holds 2.1 months of operating reserves, which is below the recommended 3-month minimum.
+Ohio Historical Society earns a NonprofitTruth efficiency grade of D (45/100).
+That is 11 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 3.00% of total revenue.
+The organization holds 2.1 months of operating reserves, which is below the commonly recommended 3-month minimum.

 Revenue History